solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

   So before program execution, we detect that the PRAW fees are not sufficiently paid and execution fails with the error `ProgramRebatableAccountWriteFeesNotPaid` and the partially paid amount is transferred back to the payer.
-So the payer pays only `base fees` in the end but the transaction is unsuccessful.
+So the payer pays only `other fees` in the end but the transaction is unsuccessful.

 #### Edge cases

-  * In a transaction, PRAW fee is set on an account, and then rebate is called on the same account.
-Then there will be no rebates as no PRAW fees were paid yet for the transaction.

-  * In a transaction on an account with PRAW fees, the PRAW fee is changed and rebate is issued on the incorrect value of PRAW fees.
-The rebate will always be paid on `min(max(all rebates), PRAW fee paid for the account)`.

   * If PRAW fee is changed multiple times in the transaction, only last update will be taken into account.